avoidwork/tenso/README.md

 For example, if the key `user_id` was found, it would be mapped to `/users/:id` with a link `rel` of `related`.

-Tensō will bend the rules of REST when using authentication strategies provided by passport.js, which relies on a session.
+Tensō will bend the rules of REST when using authentication strategies provided by passport.js, which rely on a session.
 Session storage is in memory, or Redis.
 You have the option of a stateless or stateful API.

 ## Cache
 Tensō has a robust multi-level cache strategy, starting at the response headers.
 If a response can be cached, an `Etag` will be sent to the `Client`, and registered in an `Etag LRU cache` which Tensō